 We support two levels of consumer key.
 An individual key is tied to a single user ID, and allows access for only that user.
-This is appropriate for developing applications for personal use, or for the early stages of a larger development effort.
+This is appropriate for developing applications for personal use.
 A vendor key, on the other hand, permits access by multiple users and is appropriate for applications that may be widely distributed.

 Note that separate keys are required for accessing "sandbox" data (used for development and testing purposes) versus actual production data.
 For this reason, a typical developer has at least two consumer keys.